Are all The Granola Goat products vegan and cruelty free? How do you know your suppliers aren’t testing on animals?

 Where do you get your ingredients?

-We source from several major companies as well as small and indie businesses when possible.
-We love to buy directly from the farm or maker, but when purchasing through a distributor, we choose companies who have a reputation to protect.
+We source from major companies as well as small and indie businesses when possible.
+We love to buy directly from the farm, producer, or maker but if we must purchase through a distributor, we choose companies who have a reputation to protect.
+In fact, the organic chia seed oil and the organic sea buckthorn oil we use in our serums are both sold as supplements.
+So is the organic rose petal powder and organic orange peel we use in our masks and cleansers (we don't recommend eating our skincare).
 All of the essential oils we use are grown without pesticides, synthetic chemicals, herbicides, gmo's, harmful chemicals or fertilizers.
 We will never purchase cheap products from suspect suppliers, no matter what their claims are.
 Saving a dime is not worth putting old or adulterated ingredients in our bottle and on your skin.
 We want you to be healthier, and safer when it comes to your beauty choices.

 Are your products recommended for sensitive skin?